 - Emergency Contact and Authorized Pick-Up Records.

-Each DHMH-regulated program or camp must submit an Annual Report and Injury/Illness Reports to the Department of Health and Mental Hygiene (DHMH) within 2 weeks of the program ending.
+- Each DHMH-regulated program or camp must submit an online Annual Report (link located under "hot items") and Injury/Illness Reports to the Department of Health and Mental Hygiene (DHMH) within 2 weeks of the program ending.

 - Before the start of the Camps and Youth Program season, each Camp and Program Director is expected to fill out the Camps Template and submit it electronically to the Office of Risk Management.
 The information on the template informs the Office of Risk Management to expect a background check record on the names listed.
 If additional employees are hired by the camp after the original list has been submitted, fill out another Camps Template and submit it.

 - Each Camp and Program Director (UMD or Sports) is expected to provide the LiveScan Application form and Camp Authorization Number to each of their camp employees prior to going over to DPS or any other fingerprint location within the State of Maryland.
 If the camp is expecting to send a large number of people to DPS at once, call DPS in advance.
 Appointments must be made for large groups by calling 301-405-5758 or 301-405-5720.

 - To reconcile against the records Risk Management received, at the end of the Camps season and once the fall semester gets started (October), all Camp and Program Directors must send a list of every employee that received a paycheck/worked their camp(s).
 If all camps sent all of their employees through the background check process (unless they are within the 3-year window), the Office of Risk Management should have a background check record and a child protective services form for each employee.